Pranamimitra/An-Advanced-Approach-to-Movie-Recommendation-System-/README.md

 * **https://www.kaggle.com/datasets/garymk/movielens-25m-dataset** — Used only ratings.csv and movies.csv for collaborative filtering.
 Later used links.csv file to link between collaborative filtering dataset and content based filtering dataset on the basis of TMDB id.

 * **https://www.kaggle.com/datasets/alanvourch/tmdb-movies-daily-updates?resource=download&select=TMDB_all_movies.csv** — Movie details, genres, cast, and crew information.

+|These are meant to be downloaded, unzipped and saved in the backend folder while setting up.

 ## ⚙️ Setup Instructions